karllhughes/edtech-chicago/README.md

 Here are things I haven't worked into another category yet.

 - [Teach100 - Top education blogs](https://teach.com/what/teachers-know/teach100/) - This is a huge list of education and edtech blogs.
 Follow some of the top ones to keep up with trends and new innovation in the industry.
+- [My list of 1000 education blogs](https://airtable.com/shrJSchmy4BHHadEA) - I curated this list with the intent of building a huge education news aggregator...which I haven't gotten around to yet.

 Feel free to suggest your own resources, blog posts, meetups, open source projects, or whatever!